capy-language/capy/README.md

 };
 ```

-One of the most sacred promises Capy tries its best to keep is *any code that can be run at runtime, shall also be runnable at compile-time*.
+One of the most sacred and holy promises Capy tries to keep is:
+*"any code that can run at runtime, shall also be runnable at compile-time"*.

 There are no special `const` functions to be found here.

 Mine for crypto, play a video game, or anything else your heart desires within a `comptime` block.
 Or at least, that's the end goal.
 A few wrinkles haven't been fully ironed out yet, like returning pointers and functions from `comptime` blocks.

-Compile-time execution can be used to do things like arbitrarily calculating a particular type.
+Compile-time execution is very useful, and can even be used to do things like arbitrarily calculating a particular type

 ```cpp
 My_Type :: comptime {